Updated for 2019

 Corporation Tax in the UK is a tax that limited companies need to pay on their profits.

-But what do you need to pay Corporation Tax on?
 A company needs to pay Corporation Tax on the profits it makes from doing business (‘trading profits’), its investments, and selling assets for more than they cost (‘chargeable gains’ – company assets include land and property, equipment and machinery, and company shares).

 One of the first things a small business must do when setting up is register for Corporation Tax, which you can do on the .Gov.uk website with HMRC.
 This needs to be done within three months of starting to trade.